-SEC. \\\\\.
-Section 489.220 of the Code of Civil Procedure is amended to read: 489.220. (a) Except as provided in subdivision (b), the amount of an undertaking filed pursuant to this article shall be two thousand five hundred dollars (\$2,500) in an action in the municipal or justice court a Chapter 5.1 civil matter, and seven thousand five hundred dollars (\$7,500) in an action in the superior court a general civil matter.

-(b) If, upon objection to the undertaking, the court determines that the probable recovery for wrongful attachment exceeds the amount of the undertaking, it shall order the amount of the undertaking increased to the amount it determines to be the probable recovery for wrongful attachment if it is ultimately determined that the attachment was wrongful.
+- SEC. \\\\\.
+Section 489.220 of the Code of Civil Procedure is amended to read: 489.220. (a) Except as provided in subdivision (b), the amount of an undertaking filed pursuant to this article shall be two thousand five hundred dollars (\$2,500) in an action in the municipal or justice court a limited case, and seven thousand five hundred dollars (\$7,500) in an action in the superior court otherwise. - (b) If, upon objection to the undertaking, the court determines that the probable recovery for wrongful attachment exceeds the amount of the undertaking, it shall order the amount of the undertaking increased to the amount it determines to be the probable recovery for wrongful attachment if it is ultimately determined that the attachment was wrongful.

 Comment.
-Section 489.220 is amended to reflect the elimination of the justice court, and the authority of the municipal and superior courts in each county to unify their operations in the superior court.
+Section 489.220 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
-VI, §§ 1, 5(b), (e), 10.
+VI, § 5(e).
+It is also amended to reflect elimination of the justice court.
+Cal.
+Const. art.
+VI, §§ 1, 5(b).
 Formerly, each county had one or more municipal courts and a superior court, and Section 489.220 required an undertaking of \$2,500 for an action in municipal court and \$7,500 for an action in superior court.
-A Chapter 5.1 civil matter is equivalent to a matter within the original jurisdiction of the municipal court and a general civil matter is equivalent to a matter within the original jurisdiction of the superior court under former law, so Section 489.220 as amended continues the effect of former law.
-See Section 85 (Chapter 5.1 civil matters and general civil matters) & Comment.
+A limited case is equivalent to a matter within the original jurisdiction of the municipal court, so Section 489.220 as amended continues the effect of former law.
+See Section 85 (limited cases) & Comment.

 Code Civ.
 Proc. § 580 (amended).
-Relief awardable in civil causes
+Relief awardable

-SEC. .
+SEC. \\\\\.
 Section 580 of the Code of Civil Procedure is amended to read: